chihyanghsu0805/keras_tutorial/notes/README.md

 Gradient descent and its variations are considered `first order` methods since the update rule is linear. `Second order` methods, such as `Newton-Raphson` uses the `Hessian Matrix` or second order derivative and benefits from `quadratic convergence`.

 -   `Newton-Raphson`: θ<sub>n</sub> = θ<sub>o</sub> - (dJ/dθ) / (dJ/dθ<sup>2</sup>) or θ<sub>n</sub> = θ<sub>o</sub> - H<sup>-1</sup> (dJ/dθ)

+## Model Analysis

+`Error Analysis` is used to understand which part of workflow results in most error and guide where to improve the workflow.
+Similarly, `Ceiling Analysis` is used to understand which part of workflow has the most potential improvement.

+A common error is `Mislabeled Samples`.
+For big enough train set, it may not pay-off to correct all mislabeled samples.
+But mislabeled samples in dev and test set should always be corrected and ensure dev and test set ctill comes from same distribution.
+Additionally, examine the correct samples as well.

+`Ablation Analysis` is used to understand removing which part of the model has the most impact.

+## Other Concepts

+-   `Transfer Learning` is a useful technique when two datasets A and B has same input (image, audio), and there are more data for A and not as much for B. Models trained on A can be used for `pre-training` for B and iterate some epochs for `fine-tuning` under the assumption that the lower level features may be helpful.

+-   `Knowledge Distillation` is used for transferring knowledge from one large model to one small model.
+An example is `teacher student network`.

+-   `Multi-Task Learning` is usefful when a set of tasks could share lower level features, for example obeject detection with multiple labels in image.
+The label distribution should be similar, and the dataset should be big enough.

+-   `End-to-End learning` is helpful when each of the `subtasks are easier` and there are `more data for subtasks`.